 The system for divorce or dissolution of a civil partnership in England and Wales is slightly different to the one in Northern Ireland, and quite different to the Scottish system.

-If you start proceedings in another part of the UK to where you currently live, you’ll have to consider how this might affect your financial settlement.
+If you start proceedings in another part of the UK to where you currently live, you’ll have to consider how this might affect your financial settlement; this is the agreement you’ll make with your ex-partner about how to divide your money, property, savings, and other assets.

 Divorcing or dissolving your civil partnership in the EU